adaltas/node-nikita/src/db/database/remove.coffee.md

 ## Options

 * `admin_username`
   The login of the database administrator.
-It should have credentials to create accounts.
 * `admin_password`
-  The password of the database administrator. provided.
+  The password of the database administrator.
 * `engine`
   The engine type, can be MySQL or PostgreSQL.
 Default to MySQL
 * `host`
   The hostname of the database
 * `database`
   The database to be removed.

 ## Source Code